lifesfun/ShineExtensions/readme.txt

 Shine
 =====
-This is a Pug Mode mod shine.
+This is a repo of extensions I am developing for the Shine Adminstration mod.
 If any problems contact lifesfun on steam.

 Further documentation is available at: https://github.com/Person8880/Shine/wiki